canhe173/canhe173.github.io/_pages/about.md

 ---

-Hi!
-Welcome to my personal pages!

-I am a Master’s student at [Southern University of Science and Technology (SUSTech)](https://sustech.edu.cn/en/) in [Department of Electronic and Electrical Engineering](https://eee.sustech.edu.cn/?lang=en).
-I start my study and research as part of the Robotics Perception & Intelligence Lab (RPILab) led by Prof. [Max Q.-H. Meng](https://eee.sustech.edu.cn/?view=%e5%ad%9f%e5%ba%86%e8%99%8e-2&jsid=18&lang=en) from the Fall of 2021.

-Prior to that, I received my bachelor’s degree from Southern University of Science and Technology, Shenzhen in 2021.
+I am currently pursuing a Master's degree in the [Department of Electronic and Electrical Engineering](https://eee.sustech.edu.cn/?lang=en) at [Southern University of Science and Technology (SUSTech)](https://sustech.edu.cn/en/).
+Since the Fall of 2021, I have been conducting my studies and research as a member of the Robotics Perception & Intelligence Lab (RPILab) under the supervision of Prof. [Max Q.-H. Meng](https://scholar.google.com/citations?user=DxDCU7AAAAAJ&hl=en&oi=ao).
+In 2021, I received my bachelor's degree from Southern University of Science and Technology, Shenzhen.

-My research interest lies in the collaboration of multiple robotic manipulators, and robotics manipulation specially in deformable object.
+My research interests focus on the collaboration of multiple robotic manipulators, deep learning, and robotics manipulation, particularly in deformable objects.
+My ultimate goal is to enable robots to actively participate in human daily life and provide convenient services to humans.